 The Finnish language is full of sayings and wisdom.
 I feel that Finnish proverbs are the backbone of the Finnish culture because they

-Sayings are passed from one generation to the next by oral tradition and I hope this tradition will continue also in the future.
+Sayings and idioms are passed from one generation to the next by oral tradition and I hope this tradition will continue also in the future.

-As I’m only a humble admirer of the ancient Finnish words and sentence structures, I have used some artistic liberty in the translations.
-If you want to learn more Finnish phrases, be sure to check out my other post: 50+ Funny Finnish Phrases that Describe the Finnish Mindset.
+As I’m only a humble admirer of the ancient Finnish words and sentence structures, I have used some artistic liberty in the translations of these Finnish sayings into English.

 My goal has been to honor the saying with my translation, not to hurt it.
 I’m more than happy to welcome any improvements or ideas to make the translations better.
 After all, language is always a collective effort.